alpo-p/alpo-p/README.md

 ### Hiya 👋

 - 🏫 Student of Computer Science at University of Helsinki.
-Previously graduated from Aalto University @Finance
+Previously graduated from Aalto University (Finance)
-- 💬 I have extensive experience as a Business Executive before I resigned and focused 100% of my time to study Computer Science.
-See my LinkedIn for my previous work experience: https://www.linkedin.com/in/alpopanula/
+- 💬 Before turning into a developer, I worked in various business executive roles.
+See LinkedIn for my previous work experience: https://www.linkedin.com/in/alpopanula/
 - 🌱 I’m currently learning React Native, Typescript, GraphQL, NodeJS among other general Computer Science topics
 - 🔭 At the moment I'm working on "reciper app" to showcase my skills in Fullstack Development
-- 🤔 I’m looking for a job as a Fullstack Developer.
+- 🤔 I’m looking for a job as jr. Fullstack Developer.
 My #1 criteria is to find a company where I'll learn the most